hashicorp/terraform-provider-azurerm/internal/tools/document-lint/README.md

 # Introduction
-This tool is to fix the documetn mismatch and format issues of terraform azurerm provider.
+This tool detects and fixes inconsistencies in the AzureRM Terraform Provider resource documentation.

-What Can It Do:
+## The following can be checked/fixed:
-1. document format fix.
+1. Formatting of documentation.
-2. check required/optional value of properties
+2. The Required/Optional value of properties.
-3. check default value of properties
+3. The Default value of properties.
-4. check force new value
+4. The ForceNew value of properties.
-5. check timeout of create/update/read/delete
+5. The TimeOut value of create/update/read/delete functions.
-6. check properties missed/redundant in document
+6. Properties that are present in the schema but missing in the documentation and vice versa.
-7. check possible values of proeprties in document
+7. The list of PossibleValues.

 # Getting Started
 ```bash